danvk/aoc2020/README.md

 # Notes on Advent of Code 2020

+## Day 25

+Just like last year, day 25 was an easy one-parter.
+I had fun doing AoC this year and certainly learned a lot of Rust!
+But it felt a _lot_ easier than last year's.
+I kept expecting it to get hard and, for the most part, it didn't.
+These were the only days that required much thought & care:

+- Day 13: bus arrival times
+- Day 19: a/b message parsing
+- Day 20: solving a puzzle w/ rotation & flips
+- Day 23: crab cups

+The [global stats for 2020][stats2020] would seem to bear this out.
+As of 8:00 AM, ~6,500 people have collected all 50 stars, whereas even now [only ~3,000][stats2019] have collected all 50 stars for the 2019 puzzles.
+There were more who started AoC this year, but even the ratios show the change: ~4.5% of users who collected both gold stars on day 1 have already collected the 50th star this year, whereas for last year's it's still only 3%.

+## Day 24

+The only tricky part here was representing the hex grid and avoiding off-by-one errors.
+I keep getting tripped up by `-1 % 2 == -1`.

 ## Day 23

 I implemented part 1 with `Vec`, thinking in the back of my mind that a circular linked list would make more sense.
 But with only 100 rounds, why?